The Zanuck Company: The Zanuck Company

+In 1988, Zanuck and Brown broke their relationship, and Brown formed its own company The Manhattan Project.
 In 1988, Richard Zanuck partnered with producer/financier Jerry Perenchio and rebranded as The Zanuck Company.

 In 1989, The Zanuck Company produced Warner Bros.'
 Driving Miss Daisy, starring Morgan Freeman, Jessica Tandy, and Dan Aykroyd.
 The film won four Academy Awards, including Best Picture.

-In 1998, The Zanuck Company produced Paramount and DreamWorks' Deep Impact, starring Morgan Freeman, Robert Duvall, and Vanessa Redgrave.
+In 1998, Dean Zanuck joined his father and became President of The Zanuck Company and they produced Paramount and DreamWorks' Deep Impact, starring Morgan Freeman, Robert Duvall, and Vanessa Redgrave.
 Other hits followed such as DreamWorks and 20th Century Fox's Road to Perdition, starring Paul Newman, Tom Hanks, and Daniel Craig, 20th Century Fox's Planet of the Apes, starring Mark Wahlberg, Tim Roth, and Helena Bonham Carter, and Columbia Pictures' Big Fish, starring Ewan McGregor, Albert Finney, and Jessica Lange, the latter two films being directed by Tim Burton.

 Other productions by The Zanuck Company are Warner Bros.'
 Charlie and the Chocolate Factory, Sweeney Todd: The Demon Barber of Fleet Street (co-produced with DreamWorks), Dark Shadows, and Alice in Wonderland, all of which were directed by Tim Burton and star Johnny Depp.

 In 2010, Alice in Wonderland became the first motion picture from The Zanuck Company to exceed $1 billion at the box office.